DMM006/Lending_Club_Case_Study/README.md

     - If the applicant is likely to repay the loan, then not approving the loan results in a loss of business to the company
     - If the applicant is not likely to repay the loan, i.e. he/she is likely to default, then approving the loan may lead to a financial loss for the company
 `<img src = "Dataset/Case.png">`
-- When a person applies for a loan, there are two types of decisions that could be taken by the company:
-    - __Loan accepted__: If the company approves the loan, there are 3 possible scenarios described below:
-        - __Fully paid__: Applicant has fully paid the loan (the principal and the interest rate)
-        - __Current__: Applicant is in the process of paying the instalments, i.e. the tenure of the loan is not yet completed.
-These candidates are not labelled as 'defaulted'.
-        - __Charged-off__: Applicant has not paid the instalments in due time for a long period of time, i.e. he/she has defaulted on the loan
-     - __Loan rejected__: The company had rejected the loan (because the candidate does not meet their requirements etc.).
-Since the loan was rejected, there is no transactional history of those applicants with the company and so this data is not available with the company (and thus in this dataset)
-- The above figure illustrate the same

 ## Table of Contents
 * [General Info](#general-information)
 * [Technologies Used](#technologies-used)